 Amongst many other types of Cognitive bias, Anchoring bias is most commonly observed in the human decision-making process.
 Beyond purchasing and financial decisions, the ‘anchoring effect’ has an impact on many areas:

 If both our parents live a long life, we assume we too will.
 Even though we eat poorly and are mainly sedentary.
 Conveniently, we ignore the active and healthier life they had.

-How old should kids be, to give them their own mobile device?
+How old should kids be, give them their own mobile device?

 How much is so much work?

-Similarly, many of our everyday decisions such as – working on a project, getting a flu, choosing an insurance plan, require an estimate of probabilities of future events: the probability of a project’s success, of falling sick or of being involved in accident.
-In accessing these probabilities, we tend to be ‘optimistically biased’ which hinder our logical thinking.
+Similarly, many of our everyday decisions such as – working on a project, getting the flu, choosing an insurance plan, requires an estimate of probabilities of future events: the probability of a project’s success, of falling sick, or of being involved in an accident.
+In accessing these probabilities, we tend to be ‘optimistically biased’ which hinders our logical thinking.

 The cognitive biases we hold reflect the fact that we only have a partial perspective on the world around us.
-While on the other hand, with such deviations from logical thinking and sound judgement, it brings human rationality into question.
+While on the other hand, such deviations from logical thinking and sound judgment, bring human rationality into question.
 This doubt is shaking the foundations of economics, the social sciences, and rational models of cognition.